mobiusklein/mzdata/docs/spectrum_tutorial.md

 ## Creating spectra in memory

 Spectra can carry a lot of metadata across several dimensions.
 Most of the work is in populating [`SpectrumDescription`] instance and its subsidiary members.
+The spectrum data model [`mzdata`](crate) is based upon the mzML schema ([https://peptideatlas.org/tmp/mzML1.1.0.html](https://peptideatlas.org/tmp/mzML1.1.0.html))

 ```rust
 use mzdata;